What is it?

 Kitchen Administrators can set a Cancellation Policy that is applied to all their clients.
 The Cancellation Period is the number of hours after which a cancellation fee will apply to a cancelled booking.
 Examples include, 24 hours for 1 day notice or 72 hours for 3 day notice.

-If a client cancels within the assigned Cancellation Period, the Fee amount (a percentage of booking or a flat fee) will be automatically applied to a Client's account and billed within 24 hours to the payment they have on file.
+If a client cancels within the Cancellation Period, the Fee amount (a percentage of the booking or a flat fee) will be automatically applied to a Client's account and billed at midnight, to the payment they have on file.

 The cancellation policy applies to the space booked as well as any equipment that's reserved.